Larry Brackins: Tampa Bay Buccaneers

-Brackins was selected in the fifth round (155th overall) of the 2005 NFL Draft by the Tampa Bay Buccaneers on April 24, 2005, and signed with the team on July 28.
+Brackins was selected in the fifth round (155th overall) of the 2005 NFL draft by the Tampa Bay Buccaneers on April 24, 2005, and signed with the team on July 28.
 He had two receptions for 19 yards in a preseason game vs. the Jacksonville Jaguars.
 However, he did not make the final roster and was released on September 7.
 On January 10, 2006, he re-signed with the Buccaneers, and went to training camp with the team.
 However, once again he was released on July 25.

-Philadelphia Soul
+Philadelphia Soul (first stint)

-In 2007, Brackins signed with the Philadelphia Soul of the Arena Football League.
+In 2007, Brackins signed with the Philadelphia Soul of the Arena Football League (AFL).
 As a rookie, he played in 10 regular season games and one playoff game.
 He was named Offensive Player of the Game twice, and recorded 56 receptions for 786 yards, 20 receiving touchdowns and one fumble return for a touchdown.
 His fumble return TD on March 22, 2007, vs. the Colorado Crush is included as a receiving TD in some records.

 In 2008, Brackins finished ranked 17th in the league in receiving with 107 receptions for 1,395 yards and 29 touchdowns with a long of 43.
 He also finished 14th on the team in tackles with nine, and he returned one kickoff for zero yards.
 He was also named Offensive Player of the Game on three occasions that season.
 Brackins was the receiver of the game-winning touchdown pass, in the playoffs against the New York Dragons.
 It was the first major video review in AFL history.
 The ruling was a touchdown, and Philadelphia would advance to host the Cleveland Gladiators the next week.
-Also, on July 27, 2008, he won his first championship of his professional career when the Soul defeated the San Jose SaberCats 59-56 in ArenaBowl XXII.
+Also, on July 27, 2008, he won his first championship of his professional career when the Soul defeated the San Jose SaberCats 59–56 in ArenaBowl XXII.